Dr. Douglas C. Hittle

 Award.
 He derived enormous joy and satisfaction from his work.
 His daughters

-have established this fund to support study and research addressing global
+wish to establish a fund in Doug's honor to support study and research addressing global

 challenges in sustainable energy.